 Other than the time spent by an agent or staff member, processors do not incur a cost to reprogram a credit card machine.
 A fee charged by a processor to reprogram existing equipment is generally pure profit for the processor, or is kept as a bonus or additional commission by the agent that sources the merchant account.

-Businesses should negotiate to have reprogramming fees waived, as truly competitive processors will not attempt to charge such fees in the first place.
-For example, not once has a processor charged a reprogramming fee on a quote placed through CardFellow.
+Businesses should attempt to negotiate to have reprogramming fees waived.
+In fact, many competitive processors will not attempt to charge such fees in the first place.

 Finding a New Processor